shareloqs/MPSDynamics/docs/src/theory.md

 \hat{S}(t) = \int_0^\infty d\omega J(\omega)\left[e^{-i\omega t}(1 + \hat{n}_\omega(\beta)) + e^{i\omega t} \hat{n}_\omega(\beta)\right],
 ```

-To simulate finite temperature effects using a zero-temperature model, we extend the spectral density function to cover both positive and negative frequencies, allowing us to use a pure state description for the environment.
+To simulate finite temperature effects using a zero-temperature model with the T-TEDOPA method [^tamascelli_efficient_2019], we extend the spectral density function to cover both positive and negative frequencies, allowing us to use a pure state description for the environment.
 This is achieved by defining a new spectral density function $J(\omega, \beta)$ that incorporates the Boltzmann factors, supporting the entire real axis:

 ```math
 J(\omega, \beta) = \frac{\text{sign}(\omega)J(\left|\omega\right|)}{2} \Big(1 + \coth\Big(\frac{\beta \omega}{2}\Big)\Big).